Universality classes for purification in nonunitary quantum processes: Introduction

-The replica formalism allows some explicit results for the scaling functions.
-Expansions of the scaling functions at small ${x=t/t_*}$ reduce to combinatorial problems involving walks on the permutation group.
-At low orders the counting can be done directly (Sec.~\ref{sec:poly}).
-However random walks on the permutation group and related mathematical problems are extensively studied\cite{goulden_labelled_1993,lewis_reflection_2014,mackiw_permutations_1995,moszkowski_solution_1989,poulalhon_factorizations_2002,strehl_minimal_1996,goulden_labelled_1993,lewis_reflection_2014,mackiw_permutations_1995,moszkowski_solution_1989,poulalhon_factorizations_2002,strehl_minimal_1996}.
-For higher orders, we make use of mathematical results on the character approach by Refs.~\cite{STANLEY1981255,babai1979spectra,jackson1988some,murty2020ramanujan} to count the number of paths on the permutation group.
+The evaluation of partition functions for kinks is closely related to counting paths on the permutation group.
+This path counting and related combinatorial problems are extensively studied \cite{goulden_labelled_1993,lewis_reflection_2014,mackiw_permutations_1995,moszkowski_solution_1989,poulalhon_factorizations_2002,strehl_minimal_1996,goulden_labelled_1993,lewis_reflection_2014,mackiw_permutations_1995,moszkowski_solution_1989,poulalhon_factorizations_2002,strehl_minimal_1996}.
+For the power-series expansion of the scaling functions, we make use of mathematical results on the character approach of Refs.~\cite{STANLEY1981255,babai1979spectra,jackson1988some,murty2020ramanujan,stone_mathematics_2009}, which diagonalizes the transfer matrix in terms of irreducible representations of the permutation group.
 A complete enumeration of the character table allows us to explicitly compute the expansion around small $x$ to $8$th order and analytically continue to the required $N = 0$ or $N = 1$ limit for various R\'enyi entropies.
-It seems that these small $x$ expansions are in general only asymptotic series, so (in the absence of resummation) they do not give accurate results for arbitrary $x$.
-However, for the average of the von Neumann entropy in a quantum measurement process, an analytical technique to sum characters over Plancherel measure gives rapidly convergent results for any $x$, so that effectively the full scaling function may be obtained semi-analytically.
-We compare results for the scaling functions with numerical simulations (Sec.~\ref{subsec:numerics}), confirming the existence of two universality classes.
+Numerical ratio tests of the expansion coefficients suggest that the small $x$ expansions may be only asymptotic series, so that (in the absence of resummation) they do not give accurate results for arbitrary $x$.
+However, for the average of the von Neumann entropy in a quantum measurement process, an analytical technique to sum characters over Plancherel measure~\cite{borodin2000asymptotics} gives rapidly convergent results for any $x$, so that the full scaling function may be obtained semi-analytically.
+We compare results for the scaling functions with numerical simulations (Sec.~\ref{sec:numerics}), confirming the existence of two universality classes.